manifold-inc/validator-voting/README.md

 If problems persist, check the Docker build logs for more detailed error messages.

-If you encounter issues with the Polkadot extension

-, ensure that the application has access to view your Polkadot wallet:
+If you encounter issues with the Polkadot extension, ensure that the application has access to view your Polkadot wallet:

 1. Open the Polkadot extension
 1. Click the settings button in the top right